 Dental implants, crowns and bridges: which is more advantageous?

 The answer to this question depends entirely on your dental condition.
 The implant is often used when a tooth is missing and the adjacent teeth are in good condition.

 It is also applied if the teeth are not suitable enough for the installation of a bridge or if the tooth to be restored is too damaged to support a crown.
 The implant is also a viable option if you want the best possible result: it is usually the most functional, aesthetic and durable replacement procedure.

 If you have any questions about dental implant placement, you can contact us now.
-Our oral and maxillofacial surgery experts have your dental well-being at heart and are trained to meet your dental needs.
+Our oral and maxillofacial surgery experts in Montreal have your dental well-being at heart and are trained to meet your dental needs.